sorbet/sorbet.run/docs/talks/RubyConf2019/index.md

 ## Gem support

-- 117 commits: types for Ruby stdlib
+- 117 pull requests: types for Ruby stdlib

-- 114 commits: types for gems
+- 114 pull requests: types for gems

 - 23 external contributors to [sorbet-typed]
   - 85% of commits from community contributors!